tholden/tholden.github.io/index.md

 {: .text-left}

 ## Current Working Papers

-### Existence and uniqueness of solutions to dynamic models with occasionally binding constraints
-***Revise & resubmit, The Review of Economics and Statistics***

-***Latest working paper, 2021***
-> Policy makers would like to prevent self-fulfilling fluctuations.
-Given the prevalence of occasionally binding constraints (OBCs) such as the zero lower bound (ZLB), this requires understanding the determinacy of models with OBCs.
-To this end, we derive existence and uniqueness conditions for otherwise linear models with OBCs.
-Our main result gives necessary and sufficient conditions for such a model to have a unique perfect foresight solution returning to a given steady state, for any initial condition.
-We show that while standard New Keynesian models with a ZLB possess multiple perfect-foresight paths eventually escaping the ZLB, price level targeting restores determinacy.

-[Working paper PDF](/assets/files/TheoryPaperBody.pdf){: .btn .btn--danger} [Working paper appendices PDF](/assets/files/TheoryPaperAppendices.pdf){: .btn .btn--danger} [Working paper on RePEc](https://ideas.repec.org/p/zbw/esprep/144570.html){: .btn .btn--info}
-{: .text-left}

 ### Computation of solutions to dynamic models with occasionally binding constraints
 ***Reject & resubmit, Quantitative Economics***